muquit/mailsend-go/README.md

 ### Windows

-Unzip mailsend-go_1.0.1_windows_64-bit.zip and copy `mailsend-go-dir\mailsend-go.exe` somewhere in yoru PATH or run it from the directory.
+Unzip mailsend-go_1.0.1_windows_64-bit.zip and copy `mailsend-go-dir\mailsend-go.exe` somewhere in your PATH or run it from the directory.

 # Compiling

 Compiling from scratch requires the [Go programming language toolchain](https://golang.org/dl/) and git.
+Note: *mailsend-go* uses [go modules](https://github.com/golang/go/wiki/Modules) for dependency management.

 To download, build and install (or upgrade) mailsend-go, run: